A full list of locations at the festival:

 The place to experience the Celtic world’s most powerful and evocative instrument, the Scottish bagpipes, through the courses of veteran Montelago maestro, Lorenzo Forconi.

-For those who’d like to discover the six-stringed magic of the Celtic music world, you’re in the right gazebo!
-Maestro Gabriele Possenti awaits you with his course on Celtic style acoustic guitar, while Tommaso di Leo – for the first time at the festival – presents his course on rhythm and accompaniment guitar.
+For those who’d like to discover the six-stringed magic of the folk music world, you’re in the right gazebo!
+Maestro Gabriele Possenti awaits you with his course on Celtic style acoustic guitar, while Tommaso di Leo presents his course on rhythm and accompaniment guitar.

 Home of the typical six-holed metal flute, the whistle, this year directed by Dario Gisotti.
-In addition to learning from the precious insights of a new instructor, you can also purchase Montelago-licenced flutes.
+In addition to learning from the precious insights of a new instructor, you can also purchase Montelago flutes.

 Fortebraccio Veregrense master-at-arms Behoram Uallace awaits you in his typical Historic Encampment located in the heart of the festival.
-It’s an early medieval village with dozens of recreations and structures, examples of daily life, demonstrations of experimental archeology, military training, and – new in 2018 – the unmissable Celtic Weddings: 19 ceremonies in the perfect locale to render even more evocative the moment of the Celtic style “I do”.
+It’s an early medieval village with dozens of recreations and structures, examples of daily life, demonstrations of experimental archeology, military training, and the unmissable Celtic Weddings: 19 ceremonies in the perfect locale to render even more evocative the moment of the Celtic style “I do”.

 You can participate in the camp's life as long as you have a tent and historic costume.